 What we do

-Our work centres marginalised and racialised communities.
-We are….
+All our work centres marginalised and racialised communities.

 Group of people gathered outdoors, with one man in the foreground wearing a knit cap and smiling.
 Others are seen engaged in conversation and playing drums.
 The setting is shaded by trees, suggesting a festival or gathering.

-Developing alternative mental health help systems for marginalised and racialised communities
+Develop alternative help systems for marginalised and racialised communities

 Woman presenting, pointing at a flowchart on a paper, wearing a patterned top with cats and pearl necklace, in an office setting with sticky notes and diagrams on the wall.